James M. Lee, Jr., MD

-Knee pain is one of the more common complaints a specialist in orthopedics and sports medicine like James M. Lee, Jr, MD, in Orange, New Jersey, hears from patients.
+Knee pain is one of the more common complaints a specialist in orthopedics and sports medicine like James M. Lee, Jr, MD, in Orange, New Jersey, and Bayonne, New Jersey, hears from patients.
 The knee is a very complex mechanism, so the pain may come from the joint itself or from an injury to the surrounding soft tissue.
 The combination of experience and advanced diagnostic techniques allows Dr. Lee to fully assess the pain and develop a plan to relieve it.

 There is no simple answer to this question because the pain may be a combination of problems.
 Some common conditions that lead to knee pain include: